Swapnil07072000/Chat-Application/README.md

 1. Users will select which group to join. -> Done
 2. If the group created by same user he will be already present and join button will not display-> Done

+Before this implement this
+1. User send friend request to another user. -> Pending
+2. When accepted then directly make any entry in chats_groups table, for this create a flag of is_group something like this. -> Pending
+3. After this if user want to make private chat with that user in his/her friend circle then show a button which will open that chat group -> Pending
+4. Give a dropdown in both while creating a group and while creating a users-only private group, the list of users in dropdown is his/her circle. -> Pending.
+5. While creating a users-only group if those users group already exists then redirect then to that group page with loaded messages. -> Pending

 3. To edit/delete the messages send(Need to find some way to make it possible) -> Pending
 4. One can send the images, documents, gif etc -> Pending
 5. React to the messages send/recieved(Need to find some way to do this) -> Pending